 Upon entrance into the program, the chair of the program will serve as each student’s temporary academic advisor.
 In this capacity, the chair and the advising office will serve to aid incoming students during the first quarter.

 Because the East Asian Studies degree does not offer a thesis option, however, students in the program will not have an official faculty advisor.
 That being said, many students will choose to work closely with a particular faculty member in an unofficial capacity.
 Students interested in working with a particular faculty should contact them directly to express their interests, and indeed potential applicants are encouraged to contact such faculty before applying to the program.
 Working closely with a particular faculty member is not required, however.

-The comprehensive examination consists of the submission of three research papers (at least one seminar and two upper division papers) and evaluation of them by the ad hoc committee.
+The Capstone Project consists of the submission of three research papers (at least one seminar and two upper division papers) and evaluation of them by the ad hoc committee.
 The original evaluators of each paper will constitute each student’s three-person ad hoc committee.

-When a student is ready for comprehensive examination, they may submit hardcopies of each paper to the program’s counseling office (Bunche Hall 10373).
+Students submit submit hardcopies of each paper to the program’s counseling office (Bunche Hall 10373) during their last term.
 The papers should be submitted by the last day of classes during the quarter the student wishes to graduate.
 The departmental chair will review the comments from the grading professors to determine satisfactory/unsatisfactory.
 Please submit the three papers in bound form with the Comprehensive Exam Approval Form provided at the very beginning.